We hear this occasionally. Here is how to test your setup if you're not receiving any email.

 We have had reports in the past of missing mail where the user has later discovered that they left an email program running at the office or at home.
 That other program was downloading and removing all of the email and storing it locally on that computer.
 When the user checked mail at one location, they didn't see any because it had all been downloaded already to the other location.
 So, make sure you don't leave your email program running if you need to read your email somewhere else.

-Your server is blacklisted
+Your server is blocklisted

-Occasionally, a user ends up with their own mailserver on the SpamCop blacklist.
+Occasionally, a user ends up with their own mailserver on the SpamCop blocklist.
 This causes all of their email to be held.
 Check your Held Mail to see if all of your email is there for some reason.

 If you still are not receiving mail